bberkela/datacert/README.md

 # Strategies I use for proofing code and documents (start at the end and move backward, help simply the
 # process of cleaning code.
 Catch more errors this way.

+# Yes, it would be better to start earlier, but I'm making it work with the schedule of my life.
+# Still unclear how to do markdown errors.
+I kept looking for a good tutorial.
+I saw examples--but I'm not sure how to do it
+yet.